ministryofjustice/govuk-bank-holidays-rs/README.md

 TODO
 ----

+- Optionally merge in older known bank holidays into newly-downloaded GOV.UK data?
+Cached data starts in 2012, but currently GOV.UK provides nothing before 2024.
 - Better tests, coverage
-- Optionally merge in older known bank holidays into newly-downloaded GOV.UK data?
-Cached data starts in 2012, but currently GOV.UK provides nothing before 2018.
 - Performance improvements (particularly around memory and iterators)
+- Loading data:
   - Can `DataSource` be made private, exposing methods on `LoadDataSource` trait or elsewhere?
+  - Make `reqwest` an optional feature?
+This might allow for no-std calendar of baked-in bank holidays.
+- Divisions:
+  - Allow unifying all divisions such that all bank holiday are returned labelled with where they apply?
-- Allow for unknown “divisions”?
-Make enum non-exhaustive?
+  - Allow for unknown divisions?
+Make `Division` enum non-exhaustive?

 References
 ----------